-- Obtain a Baccalaureate degree (or equivalent) from an institution accredited by an agency recognized by the US Department of Education.
+- Baccalaureate degree (or equivalent) from an institution accredited by an agency recognized by the US Department of Education.

-- Overall cumulative grade point average (GPA) of 3.0 or higher on a 4.0 scale.
-If a student has retaken a course multiple times, all grades received for that course will be accounted for in calculating cumulative GPA.
+- An overall cumulative and science grade point average (GPA) of 3.0 or higher on a 4.0 scale.

 The following requirements apply to all prerequisite coursework:

-1. Must Be Taken at Accredited College or University
+- Must Be Taken at Department of Education Accredited College or University

-All prerequisites must be completed at an accredited four-year undergraduate university, four-year undergraduate university extension program or two-year community college located in the United States prior to enrollment in the COM.
+All prerequisites must be completed at an institution accredited by an agency recognized by the U.S. Department of Education.
 For international students, please see separate provisions in the Admissions Policy applicable to international coursework.